-Insurgent and military activity in Syria and throughout northwest Iraq has destabilised the region, meaning that safety is a major concern for expats relocating to Iraq.
+Ongoing insurgent and military activity in Syria and throughout northwest Iraq has destabilised the region, meaning that safety is a major concern for expats relocating to Iraq.
 Employers invest huge amounts to ensure that work premises and expat housing compounds are secure.
-Despite this, expats should consider the safety concerns involved in living in Iraq.
+Despite this, expats should consider the safety concerns involved in moving to Iraq.

 Terrorism and insurgency in Iraq

-There is a continuing threat of terrorism throughout Iraq.
-Suicide bomb attacks, roadside bombs, car bombs and rocket attacks occur frequently.
+There is a continuing threat of terrorism throughout Iraq, with suicide bomb attacks, roadside bombs, car bombs and rocket attacks occurring frequently.